What Are Some Examples Of Charges Brought Under Health Care Fraud By A Consumer, Patient, Or A Doctor?

 People often argue that they didn't know what was going on.
 However, if you are in a position that should have reasonably known what was happening, you could be prosecuted.

-For instance, if you're the one that does the billing, and you can see that the government's being billed certain things that are not being done to patients, or that you didn't even have particular patients, but your company is receiving funds, you are part of the cog that is illegally taking the money.
+For instance, if you're the one who does the billing and you can see that the government is being billed for certain things that are not being done to patients or that you didn't even have particular patients, but your company is receiving funds, you are part of the cog that is illegally taking the money.

-In fact, one of the strategies that the feds use in investigating health care fraud cases is scaring employees to death.
-In turn, the employee start talking and give information against the higher-ups, who are the ones that are really responsible.
+In fact, one of the strategies that the feds use in investigating healthcare fraud cases is scaring employees to death.
+In turn, the employees start talking and giving information to the higher-ups, who are really responsible.

-They're the ones that are making the most money from health care fraud.
-But the feds go after the employees very aggressively to try to get them to testify against the doctors or individuals making the real money as it relates to health care fraud.
+They're the ones making the most money from healthcare fraud.
+But the feds aggressively pursue the employees to try to get them to testify against the doctors or individuals making the real money from health care fraud.

 Sentencing Guidelines Under Federal System For Health Care Fraud Convictions

-The sentencing for health care fraud convictions depends on the type of health care fraud committed.
-They usually charge health care fraud with the United States code sections at the criminal level.
-Each of those code sections have a base offense level.
+The sentencing for healthcare fraud convictions depends on the type of healthcare fraud committed.
+Healthcare fraud is usually charged with the United States Code sections at the criminal level.
+Each of those code sections has a base offense level.
+The severity of the offense, the amount of money involved, and the number of victims impacted are all factors that can influence the sentencing guidelines for healthcare fraud convictions.

-Then, there are special enhancement or characteristics related to those particular charges that can up the amount of points that you get related to the sentencing guidelines.
+Then, special enhancements or characteristics related to those particular charges can increase the number of points you get related to the sentencing guidelines.

-For example, the biggest factor is the amount of money that was taken from the government.
-Was it a couple of thousands, was it millions, or somewhere in-between?
+For example, the biggest factor is the amount of money taken from the government.
+Was it a couple of thousands, millions, or somewhere in between?

 That's really where you start to get down to the nitty-gritty as far as punishment is concerned.
 The more money that was taken, the more time in federal custody you will face.